When we ‘process personal data’, it means, for example, that we collect data, register them, combine them, store them or disclose them.

 You have a right to be given information about

 If you discover that the UDI has registered incorrect, outdated or incomplete information about you, you have a right to have this corrected or updated.
+Please see item 12 in order to find out how to contact us to ask for us to correct any mistakes.

 If you believe that the UDI does not process your personal data in the way required by the law, you can appeal to the Norwegian Data Protection Authority.
 Information about application procedures is available on the Data Protection Authority’s website. (external website)